Compound interest calculator

 Annual

-The most common compound frequency, deposits or investments that compound annually get their interest reinvested once a year.
+Annual compounding is the most common compounding frequency.
+With annually compounded interest, any interest you earn is added to your balance once per year.
 As an example, let’s say you’ve kept $10,000 in a savings account with 5% interest for five years.
 By the end of your fifth year, your interest has been compounded a total of five times:

 Total |